GabeScott/standard-works-vault/General Conference/1979 October - Prayers and Answers.md

 Someone wrote:

-With thoughtless and impatient hands
+>With thoughtless and impatient hands

-We tangle up the plans
+>We tangle up the plans

-The Lord hath wrought.
+>The Lord hath wrought.

-And when we cry in pain He saith,
+>And when we cry in pain He saith,

-‘Be quiet, man, while I untie the knot.’
+>‘Be quiet, man, while I untie the knot.’

-(Anonymous)
+>

 Put difficult questions in the back of your minds and go about your lives.
 Ponder and pray quietly and persistently about them.

 The answer may not come as a lightning bolt.
-It may come as a little inspiration here and a little there, “line upon line, precept upon precept” (D&C 98:12).
+It may come as a little inspiration here and a little there, “line upon line, precept upon precept” ([[D&C 98.12|D&C 98:12]]).

 Some answers will come from reading the scriptures, some from hearing speakers.
 And, occasionally, when it is important, some will come by very direct and powerful inspiration.
 The promptings will be clear and unmistakable.